How We Started

 Betterwrite was started by Rob Matthews.

 "I Studied English at the University of East Anglia where my tutors were Angus Wilson (Anglo-Saxon Attitudes) and Malcolm Bradbury (The History Man) – distinguished novelists in their day.
 They started the original Creative Writing Course, which produced Booker Prize-winners like Ian McEwan (Atonement) and Kazuo Ishiguro (The Remains of the Day).
-I taught English in Africa, got an MA in Linguistics, wrote an English textbook (Language Power), then discovered SfEP, the Society for Editors and Proofreaders.
+I taught English in Africa, got an MA in Linguistics, wrote an English textbook (Language Power), then discovered CIEP, the Chartered Institute of Editors and Proofreaders.
 There I found lots of people I could learn from.
 They helped me become an 'Advanced Professional' editor.
 I'm still learning.

 Is that an impressive CV?
 One thing I didn't mention, I failed all my 'O' levels!
 Except English.
 That was a wake-up call.
 It taught me to prepare well, and work effectively."